 Zillow is a popular real estate service that many people use to see how much their neighbor's home is worth in addition to searching for homes and apartments.
 The research people do on the site is just one way Zillow gathers a vast quantity of marketing research.
-But as with many sites like Zillow, its API tech stack is drawing developers with ideas for leveraging such a site to build very creative services that increase the site's functionality.
+But as with many sites like Zillow, its APITrack this API tech stack is drawing developers with ideas for leveraging such a site to build very creative services that increase the site's functionality.
 The original article is from Techspective.net and was written by Marcel Gogan.

 After Zillow's stunning success, many real estate agents and companies started developing their own similar apps.
 Frankly speaking, it's not that difficult to create a real estate app, especially if you choose a right set of tools to use during real estate app development.